yttiiz/yz-web-app/README.md

 # ![favicon](./public/img/favicon.svg) Yz web application
 This application is designed as a **craft-app**.
-The idea here, is to experiment the `deno` ecosystem, using a non conventional architecture.
+The idea here, is to experiment the `deno` ecosystem.

 ### Specifications
 * **Language** : [Typescript](https://www.typescriptlang.org/) | [Javascript](https://tc39.es/ecma262/)